If you're a member of a scheme that has lost out due to dishonesty, you may be able to claim compensation.

 Fraud compensation levy

 We’re not obliged to raise a levy each year, but as we’re aware of a number of potential future claims we have decided to raise a levy in 2019/20.
-As we did in 2018/19 and 2017/18, we have set this at 25p per member in 2018/19.
+As we did in 2018/19 and 2017/18, we have set this at 25p per member.

-The funds raised through the levy will make sure we’re prepared for potential claims while spreading the costs over time.
+The funds raised through the levy will make sure we’re prepared for potential claims while spreading the cost to levy payers over time.
 We’ll keep this under review for future levy years.